Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/insightedge-python.markdown

 {{%/tab%}}
 {{%/tabs%}}

-# Saving and loading DataFrames in Python
+# Saving and Loading DataFrames in Python

 To operate on InsightEdge DataFrames, use the regular PySpark DataFrame API with the `org.apache.spark.sql.insightedge` format and specify Data Grid `collection` or `class` options.
 For example,